 kurimanzutto @ galerie chantal crousel

-In this experiment we are crossing the boundaries between the international and local, the individual and collective work, the dealer and the partner, the artist-curator and promoter, and the artists producing art objects that travel differently through the spaces in contemporary market life.
+For this experiment many boundaries are crossed: between the international and the local, individual and collective work, dealer and partner, artist-curator and promoter; artists produce art objects that travel differently throughout the spaces in the contemporary market.

 “After orchestrating various other events (including film and video screenings in a movie theater and a party at a carpet shop), Kurimanzutto was transported overseas, to the Galerie Chantal Crousel in Paris (from May 13 to June 29), thanks to the initiative of Gabriel Orozco, who also enjoyed a major one-person show this summer at the Los Angeles Museum of Contemporary Art (see above).
 In Paris his work could be found alongside that of the thirteen aforementioned artists and a piece by the enigmatic Dr. Lakra.